grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "They asked you about our fucking cargo too, eh?" said Percy.

 "Ya.
 Fortunately, they didn't seem to know anything about me coming in with you.
-I guess the other sub crews were afraid enough of Authority goons with guns to give up someone who isn't around, but aren't such cowards as to go so far as pointing at someone they can actually fuckin' see in the same space."
+I guess the other sub crews were afraid enough of Authority goons with guns to give up someone who isn't around, but aren't such cowards as to go so far as pointing at someone they can actually fuckin' look at just down the dock."

 Hemi picked up a spoon and stirred his coffee.